ericjkunz/Compassionate-Code-Reviews/README.md

 - "Did you consider..."

 ### Don'ts
 - "You should never..."
+(Is it true)
 - "These should really be..."
+(Is it true)
 - "This is a nitpick, but..."
+(Is it necessary)
-- "This is fine, but we should really rewrite this whole module"
+- "This is fine, but we should really rewrite this whole module" (Is it necessary)
-- "Why didn't you *just*..."
+- "Why didn't you **just**..."
+(Is it kind)